 I could see plainly that night was coming fast, and I had been traveling through snow and laurel thicket until my clothes were as wet as water, and the laurel thicket was getting worse the farther I went.

 I was wet, hungry, and tired, and it was getting dark.
-I saw that it would be out of the question to try to reach home that night, even if I would have known the direction to take.
-Seating myself by a tree between two large roots, I began studying what to do.
+I saw that it would be out of the question to try to reach home that night, even if I had known the direction to take.
+Seating myself by a tree between two giant roots, I began studying what to do.
 I had no matches, and if I had, they would have been wet.
-Before it was entirely dark I thought of a plan to build a fire.
-I found a dead hemlock, and fired my gun into it, thinking that the dry wood would take fire, but it did not.
+Before it was entirely dark, I thought of a plan to build a fire.
+I found a dead hemlock, and fired my gun into it, considering that the dry wood would take fire, but it did not.
 I poured two charges into my gun, with no ball, and tried it again, putting the muzzle of the gun within a foot of the tree.
-Again it failed, and it was now quite dark.
+Again, it failed, and it was now quite dark.

 To follow down the stream I thought would be the best for me, and as soon as it grew light I started.
-My feet felt like they do when they are asleep.
+My feet felt like they did when they were asleep.
 I could hardly walk but still managed to make some headway through the laurel along the bank of the creek.
 My progress was discouraging.
 The laurel was loaded with snow, and my clothes were as wet as water and were so heavy that it seemed they would pull me down.
-Every few minutes I had to stop and rest.
-Thus it was eight or nine o' clock before I had gone a half mile, and it was impossible to go farther.
+Every few minutes, I had to stop and rest.
+Thus it was eight or nine o'clock before I had gone a half mile, and it was impossible to go farther.

-With no settled purpose, I started back and traveled as well as possible, but still it was in the late afternoon before I reached the place where the previous night was spent.
-Utterly exhausted, I flung myself on the ground not knowing what to do, but after walking awhile I decided to rest there until morning and try it over.
+With no settled purpose, I started back and traveled as well as possible, but still, it was in the late afternoon before I reached the place where the previous night was spent.
+Utterly exhausted, I flung myself on the ground, not knowing what to do, but after walking awhile, I decided to rest there until morning and try it over.
 I found a hole under a tree and broke off some laurel leaves for a bed and crept in.
-The hole was too small for me to stretch out, and it cramped me to lie there.
+The hole was too small to stretch out, and it cramped me to lie there.

 This was Tuesday night and very cold.
-I slept little, but the night did not seem so long, and my suffering with the cold not so great as on Monday night.
+I slept little, but the night did not seem so long, and my suffering from the cold was not as great as on Monday night.
 Still, my feet froze or, rather, did not thaw out from the previous freezing.